MansiMore99/AI-App-To-Generate-Recipes-From-Food-Image/README.md

 3. **Create a Flow:**

-      Tap Create a New Flow to begin the magic, Name it and set the input type (Image/Text/File/Audio – whatever works for you). 🖼️🎤
+      Tap Create a New Flow to begin the magic, Name it, and set the input type (Image/Text/File/Audio – whatever works for you). 🖼️🎤

      <img width="1462" alt="Screenshot 2024-10-07 at 1 36 15 PM" src="https://github.com/user-attachments/assets/877f24fe-5747-4858-8c82-d99a0e484864">

- 4. The most important and easiest task, Add ai generation ( placeholder to add LLM completion).
+ 4. The most important and easiest task, add ai generation ( placeholder to add LLM completion).
 The AI is like your head chef - tell it exactly what to do! 👨‍🍳✨

      <img width="1452" alt="Screenshot 2024-10-07 at 1 49 50 PM" src="https://github.com/user-attachments/assets/1e8d1dc5-90ca-4d30-a91b-d2e3319a010c">